oj-tooth/synthocean/README.md

 -o is the path to the output directory where results will be saved.
 -i specifies the interpolation method (choose between scipy_interpolation or pyinterp_interpolation).

-The user can import the Interp_model2SWOT module into a Python script as follows (refer to the example notebook in the repository for further guidance)
+The user can import the Interp_model2SWOT module into a Python script as follows (refer to the example notebook (In progress...) in the repository for further guidance)

 ## ⚡ Notes
 - If the model mask and data are in the same file, you need to provide the path to this file twice — once for the data and once for the mask argument.